4 Penny Stocks Insiders Are Buying | Benzinga

 Below is a look at a few recent notable insider transactions for penny stocks.
 For more, check out Benzinga's insider transactions platform.

-- What’s Happening: Augmedix recently posted a Q3 net loss of $2.859 million.
+- What’s Happening: EVmo recently posted Q3 results with record revenue of $2.72 million.

-- What Augmedix Does: Augmedix Inc humanizes the clinician-patient experience by enabling clinicians to focus on what matters most, delivering high-quality patient care.
+- What EVmo Does: EVmo Inc is a technology-related car rental company.
+The company owns and maintains a fleet of new cars and provides them on a rental basis to rideshare drivers.

-- The Trade: NGL Energy Partners LP (NYSE:NGL) Secretary, Executive VP & General Counsel Kurston P. McMurray acquired a total of 5000 shares at an average price of $2.22.
-The insider spent $11,115.50 to buy those shares.
+- The Trade: Boxlight Corporation (NASDAQ:BOXL) CEO Michael Pope acquired a total of 4000 shares at an average price of $1.81.
+The insider spent $7,240.00 to buy those shares.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.